courselabs/docker/labs/compose-limits/solution.md

 # Lab Solution

-It's all about having to run everything on a single servern:
+It's all about having to run everything on a single server:

 - when the server goes offline - planned or unplanned - you lose all your apps